vault27/Foundation/paloalto.md

 - Log Collector
 - Panorama: both

+**Administrators**

+3 types:

+- Dynamic - When new features are added, Panorama automatically updates the definitions of dynamic roles; you never need to manually update them
+- Custom Panorama admin - everything configurable
+- Device Group and Template Admin - you need to specify access domain for these admins

+Roles for dynamic type:

+- Super user
+- Super user read only
+- Panorama administrator - cannot create admins, cannot export, save, load configs

+Profiles for Custom Panorama admin type

+Access domains for Device Group and Template Admin administrator type

 **Shared objects**

 - In Device Groups: Shared Object is avalable for all Device Groups